Jane Severance: Legacy

 This distinction of the first picture book with lesbian characters has sometimes erroneously been bestowed upon Lesléa Newman's Heather Has Two Mommies which was not published until 1989 – ten years after When Megan Went Away.
-Although the text of When Megan Went Away was republished in the magazine Ms. in 1986 under a pen name, Newman stated that she felt Lollipop Power did not publicize or distribute Severance's book very broadly, contributing to the misconception.
-Severance, who knows Newman and has described her as "a hustler [who] happened to print something in the right place at the right time and knew how to run with it", has attempted to correct the conception that Heather Has Two Mommies was the first picture book with lesbian characters.
-Newman changed how she described her book to be "the first picture book that portrays a happy family that consists of two lesbian moms and their child".
+Although the text of When Megan Went Away was republished in the magazine Ms. in 1986 under a pen name, Newman stated that she felt Lollipop Power did not publicize or distribute Severance's book very broadly, contributing to the misperception.
+Severance, who knows Newman, called the misconception "an honest mistake" and wrote that Newman "happened to print something in the right place at the right time and knew how to run with it".
+Newman changed how she described Heather Has Two Mommies to be "the first picture book that portrays a happy family that consists of two lesbian moms and their child".

 The children's literature scholar Thomas Crisp described Severance's books as emerging at a time when the expectation that queer people were dysfunctional may have also been what allowed them to reach publication, as they depict often dysfunctional queer people or families.
 For this reason, in comparison to later children's books which tend to feature positive and celebratory depictions of LGBT people, Crisp wrote that "Severance's career and books provide an alternative look at queer life and themes in children's literature, a vision that may be more emotionally honest."
 Jennifer Miller, another scholar of children's literature, called Severance's two picture books "a rare snapshot into lesbian living and loving in the 1970s and 1980s.
 Both picture books also offer an affirming alternative to the nuclear family."